Cornish Bronze Age: Ethnicity, genetics, and language

 DNA analysis has been performed on the remains of two Cornish Bronze Age humans.
-At the Harlyn Bay site, an Early Bronze Age cist, containing the skeleton of a young female directly dated to the Chalcolithic and Early Bronze Age period c.
-2285-2036 BCE was assigned mtDNA haplogroup R1b.
+At the Harlyn Bay site, an Early Bronze Age cist, the skeleton of a young female directly dated to the Chalcolithic and Early Bronze Age period c.
+2285–2036 BCE was assigned mtDNA haplogroup R1b.
 Using a three-way model of ancestral components, this individual could be modelled as 11.1% Western European Hunter-Gatherer (WHG), 29.5% Early European Farmer (EEF), and 59.4% Steppe ancestry.
 The Bronze Age barrow on Constantine Island contained an ancient individual directly dated to the Middle Bronze Age (c.
-1381-1056 BCE).
+1381–1056 BCE).
 The individual was found to be male, with Y-DNA haplogroup R-BY27831 (R1b1a1b1a1a2a), a subclade of R-DF27, and mtDNA haplogroup U5b2b2.
 Using a three-way model, this individual could be modelled as 11.5% WHG, 34.3% EEF, and 54.1% Steppe ancestry.